Marwane-Amzil/Marwane-Amzil/README.md

 I've been privileged to lend my skills to some exciting projects:

-- **Cloud Implementation:** Forged a cloud using Azure/AWS/Wasabi registry, complete with a reverse proxy and LDAP authentication.
+- **Cloud Development:** Developed a cloud-based solution using Azure/AWS/Wasabi, inclusive of a reverse proxy and LDAP authentication.
+This allowed our team to greatly expand their image storage capabilities and also complete applications.
+Enhanced security measures were implemented for access control, as well as inbound and outbound traffic on the registry via the HTTPS protocol.
+This also incorporated Azure's hashing and additional security features developed by Microsoft.

-- **Image Transfer Script:** Devised a secure and efficient Node.js script to transfer images between Nexus registries.
+- **Image Transfer Utility:** Created a reliable and high-performing Node.js script for image transfer between Nexus registries.
+This tool gave our devOps team insight into concurrent API call manipulation while controlling data flow, and it provided a secure method to handle potential interference from external processes running in parallel.

-- **C++ Game:** Spearheaded a team to bring a unique gaming concept to life, developing a game from scratch in C++.
+- **C++ Gaming Project:** Led a team in creating a unique game concept using C++.
+The primary objective was extensive learning, which led us to explore numerous possibilities, often delving deep into specific concepts.
+The project spanned over 18 months and significantly improved my discernment and decision-making skills, making them more grounded and succinct.
+It fostered a realization that no idea is bad and that research doesn't equate to commitment, promoting an environment of acceptance for new proposals.

 ## 🎵 Life Beyond Code

 ![Music](https://media.giphy.com/media/4oMoIbIQrvCjm/giphy.gif)